Stress in ordered systems: Ginzburg-Landau type density field theory: Coarse grained description: Continuum limit

 \section{Coarse grained description: Continuum limit}

 The notion of the stress tensor defined in the previous section is valid for any density field $\n$.
 A crystal as a continuum elastic medium, by contrast, has far fewer degrees of freedom and is typically characterized by a \textit{macroscopic} density field $\rho(\vec r) = \avg {\tilde \rho}(\vec r)$, defined as a spatial average of $\tilde \rho$ over a unit representative volume, which for a crystal is given by the lattice unit $a_0$.
-For the remainder of this paper, we define the following operation
+For the remainder of this paper, we consider the Gaussian convolution

-as the definition of coarse graining.
+as the definition of a coarse graining procedure.
 The evolution of this density is dictated by minimizing the coarse grained free energy density $f = \langle \tilde f\rangle$.
-The state of deformation varies on scales much larger than the crystal lattice, and so is described by a macroscopic displacement field $\vec u$, which appears as uniform changes in the phases of the complex amplitudes of the demodulated density field.
-Following Ref. \cite{chaikinPrinciplesCondensedMatter1995}, in the Eulerian picture, we consider a mass displacement $\delta \vec x$.
-This infinitesimal mass displacement comes in addition to the finite macroscopic displacement field $\vec u$, and induces changes in $\vec u$ and $\rho$.
+The deformation varies on scales much larger than the crystal lattice, so it is described by a macroscopic (slowly varying) displacement field $\vec u$.
+This appears as changes in the phases of the complex amplitudes of the demodulated density field.
+In linear elasticity, the strain field $e_{ij}$ is the symmetric part of the displacement gradient, $e_{ij} = \d_{(i}u_{j)}$, where $[\cdots]_{(ij)} = ([\cdots]_{ij} + [\cdots]_{ji})/2$ is the symmetrization over indices $ij$.
+The constitutive law connecting this strain with the stress emerges on continuum scale, after coarse graining the atomic-scale interactions.
+The Eulerian picture \cite{chaikinPrinciplesCondensedMatter1995} provides the natural framework to define mass displacement variations $\delta \vec x$ and how they induce changes in $\vec u$ and $\rho$.
 Namely, the volume element and macroscopic density change according to $d^D r' \rightarrow (1+\d_k \delta x_k) d^D r'$ and $\rho \rightarrow (1-\d_k \delta x_k) \rho$.
-Additionally, the distance between planes of constant phase changes by $\delta \vec x$, so that the strain tensor, defined as the symmetric part of the distortion tensor, $e_{ij} = \d_{(i}u_{j)}$, transforms as $e_{ij} \rightarrow e_{ij} + \d_{(i} \delta x_{j)}$.
-Here, $[\cdots]_{(ij)} = ([\cdots]_{ij} + [\cdots]_{ji})/2$ is the symmetrization over indices $ij$.
-Thus the change in free energy becomes
+Additionally, the distance between planes of constant phase changes by $\delta \vec x$, so that the linear strain tensor transforms as $e_{ij} \rightarrow e_{ij} + \d_{(i} \delta x_{j)}$.
+Thus the variation in free energy becomes

 where the macroscopic stress tensor $\sigma_{ij}$ is given by

 Limiting our attention to crystals, we are interested in a macroscopic stress tensor in the form given by Eq. (\ref{eq:crystal_stress_tensor}).
 Assuming that the microscopic density field $\n$ that minimizes the free energy is given by a Bravais lattice with lattice constant $a_0$, we can coarse grain Eq. (\ref{eq:general_stress_tensor}) with respect to this length scale.
 In equilibrium, $\tilde \mu_c$ is spatially constant, so for a small deviation from equilibrium, such as given by a macroscopically varying density field $\delta \rho(\vec r)$ or a macroscopic displacement field $\vec u$, $\tilde \mu_c$ is slowly varying and invariant under coarse graining, $\mu_c = \avg{\tilde \mu_c} = \tilde \mu_c$.
 Thus, $\avg{\tilde \mu_c \n} = \tilde \mu_c \avg{\n} = \mu_c \rho$ and by coarse graining Eq. (\ref{eq:general_stress_tensor}), we find